Fruits of the Spirit

 Picture, Apple

-If we are to remain faithful to God and his intentions for us to love him and each other we need to exercise self-control.
+In order to remain faithful to God and his intentions for us to love him and each other, we need to exercise self-control.
 God created us with beautiful bodies, but we need to keep them under control if we're to allow the Holy Spirit to work properly within us.
-Saint Paul said in his letter to the people of Corinth, "Train with the focus of an athlete to win the race, disciplining your body to make it your slave rather than the other way round - you should not be the slave of your body" (1 Corinthians 9:24-27).
-(Return to top)
+Saint Paul said in his letter to the people of Corinth, 'Train with the focus of an athlete to win the race, disciplining your body to make it your slave rather than the other way round - you should not be the slave of your body' (1 Corinthians 9:24-27).

-Saint James said, "keep control of your tongue" (James 1:26-27), and again Paul said, "Everything is permissible but not everything is beneficial" (1 Corinthians 10:23).
+Saint James said, 'keep control of your tongue' (James 1:26-27), and again Paul said, 'Everything is permissible but not everything is beneficial' (1 Corinthians 10:23).
 Don't compare yourself against others but against Christ, do everything so it's acceptable to Christ.
-A new baby survives by being self-centred, but as it grows up it becomes aware of the support it gets from others and the support and the support it can give to them.
-As members of society we need to learn discipline.
-A final quote from James and Paul - James 3:2, "We all stumble in many ways.
-If anyone is never at fault... he is a perfect man" and Galatians 5:16 "Live by the Spirit and you will not gratify the desires of the sinful nature."
-Self-control is therefore a 'Fruit of the Spirit' and all such 'fruits' are signs of a good Christian.
+A new baby survives by being self-centred, but as it grows up it becomes aware of the support it gets from others and the support it can give to them.
+As members of society we need to learn that discipline.
+A final quote from James and Paul - 'We all stumble in many ways (James 3:2); if anyone is never at fault... he is a perfect man... live by the Spirit and you will not gratify the desires of the sinful nature.'
+(Galatians 5:16).
+Self-control is therefore a 'Fruit of the Spirit' and all such 'fruits' are signs of a being good Christian.
 (Return to top)